anza-xyz/agave/thread-manager/README.md

 # Examples
-All examples need wrk for workload generation.
+All examples need `wrk` HTTP behnchmarking tool for load generation.
 Please install it before running.

  * core_contention_basics will demonstrate why core contention is bad, and how thread configs can help
  * core_contention_sweep will sweep across a range of core counts to show how benefits scale with core counts